Q.

 policy

-that prevents any such priests from serving as the presider for any of our services.
+that prevents such priests from serving as a presider at any of our services.

 Q.